 Ógra Fianna Fáil

-As one of the largest and most active political youth movements in Ireland today, Ógra gives young people the opportunity to get involved in real politics and engage in political activity at a local, national and international level.
+As the largest and most active political youth movement in Ireland today, Ógra gives young people the opportunity to get involved in real politics and engage in political activity at a local, national and international level.

 Members actively participate in debating and developing policy on a range of issues which affect young people and their communities.

-Founded in 1975 as the youth wing of Fianna Fáil The Republican Party, membership of Ógra is open to anyone between the ages of 16 and 30 inclusive, either in higher education institutions or in any constituency around the island of Ireland.
+Founded in 1975 as the youth wing of Fianna Fáil, membership of Ógra is open to anyone between the ages of 16 and 30 inclusive, either in higher education institutions or in any constituency around the island of Ireland.

 Many members of the current Parliamentary Party began their political involvement in Ógra and are a strong testament to Ógra’s role in encouraging active participation of young people at all levels of the Fianna Fáil Party and in public life.
 Members have also held key positions in student politics across the country and been leaders in their communities and local groups.